ybhagwan/spring-petclinic_new/kubernetes/tap/DEPLOYING.md

 ## Deploying to Kubernetes as a TAP workload with Tanzu CLI

-If you make modifications to the source and push to your own Git repository, then you can update the `spec.source.git` information in the `config/workload.yaml` file.
+If you make modifications to the source, push these changes to your own Git repository.

-When you are done developing your function app, you can simply deploy it using:
+When you are done developing your app, you can simply deploy it using:

 ```
 tanzu apps workload apply -f config/workload.yaml